 a parenting order does not grant legal recognition of the step-parent as a parent

-under the family law act, a step-parent is treated as a stranger but they can apply for parenting orders pursuant to section 65c of this law. however, a parenting order does not grant legal recognition of the step-parent as a parent of the child. if the intention of the step-parent is to be regarded as a parent of the child then he must apply for adoption of his step – children.
+Under the Family Law Act, a step-parent is treated as a stranger but they can apply for parenting orders under Section 65C of this law.
+However, a parenting order does not grant legal recognition of the step-parent as a parent of the child.
+If the intention of the step-parent is to be regarded as a parent of the child, then he must apply for adoption of his stepchildren.

 The adoption severs the relationship of the child with his biological parents and transfers the parental rights and duties to the adoptive parent.